ekolker/ee-utils/README.md

 A series of scripts for EEs:

-#scraper.py
+##scrape.py

-Turn a list of DigiKey part numbers into a complete BOM:
+Turn a list of DigiKey part numbers into a complete BOM.
+Pulls latest info (including pricing chart) from the part's page on DigiKey.

+BOM includes:

 * Type
 * Value